UCL/STIR/recon_test_pack/README.txt

 See above for the --nointbp option.

-Similarly, to execute tests for ECAT 6 and 7 routines, do
+Similarly, to execute tests for ECAT7 routines, do

 run_ecat_tests [ install_dir ]